 How is Hemodialysis Performed?

 To perform dialysis, a unique IV catheter is placed beneath a neck bandage.
 Blood is removed using this catheter and passed through the filter allowing for cleaned blood to return to the patient.
 Since most of the treatment occurs away from the patient, pets can rest on a comfortable bed during a session and commonly fall asleep.
 Each hemodialysis session generally lasts 4-6 hours.
 We monitor things such as blood pressure, heart rate, blood values and computer variables calculated by the hemodialysis machine.

 How Do Animals Feel With Hemodialysis?

 Many animals with kidney failure feel very sick resulting in lethargy, weakness, vomiting, and poor appetite.
 These signs are attributed to accumulation of toxins, which are normally eliminated by the kidneys.
 Since dialysis clears these substances from the blood, most animals feel much more alert and energetic after one or two dialysis sessions.
 In fact, animals undergoing chronic dialysis may start associating the dialysis room with a sense of euphoria since they know they always leave the room feeling better.

 Who Offers Hemodialysis?

 Once a rarity, the number of veterinary dialysis centers are increasing across the country.
-CARE is the only provider of hemodialysis, continuous renal replacement therapy, and apheresis within this region of the United States.
-Combined, Drs.
-Heffner, Gordon, and Monaghan have more than 20 years in combined experience delivering hemodialysis.
+CASE is the only provider of hemodialysis, continuous renal replacement therapy, and apheresis within this region of the United States.
+Combined, our specialists have more than 20 years in combined experience delivering hemodialysis.

 Please schedule an appointment with the nephrology service at CASE.
-Drs.
-Heffner, Gordon, and Monaghan are happy to review your pet’s case, explore any and all options available, and help you determine which route is the best for you, your family and your beloved pet.
+Our doctors are happy to review your pet’s case, explore any and all options available, and help you determine which route is the best for you, your family and your beloved pet.